 While babies will obviously need sleep from day one, they aren’t born with a structured sleeping pattern.
 Like many parts of their early development (including things like potty training and learning to talk), they have the capability to structure their sleep – but they need to learn it.
 That’s why newborns tend to struggle

 My child always seems to wake for bottles in the night, and it’s the only way to get her back to sleep.
 Why is that?

-It’s very common for babies to wake up regularly throughout the night, and many infants are fed through the night until they’re about 10 months old.
-That said, when your baby comes to expect
+All young babies to wake up regularly throughout the night.
+Many infants are fed through the night until they’re about between 10 & 12 months old.
+That said, when your baby is used to receiving a feed, they comes to expect a

 Will there be crying if I follow you sleep training methods?

 The issue of “crying it out” is a hotly debated topic.
 I believe in a sensible approach.
 In all my programs we address crying by asking you look at the reason why your child is crying.
 Crying always has a request from your child behind it.
 OUr roles is to work out exactly what it is they are asking us facilitate for them.
 We work together with gentle methods to help your child learn sleeping skills and support them through this development.
 In addition, many parents aren’t comfortable with listening to their little ones cry.
 With their child howling until they fall back asleep.
 So I do not ask this of you ever.
 Ultimately, in my program I always prioritize the wishes and preferences of the parents while keeping your baby’s personality and disposition in mind and offer methods which are based around a no cry methods.

 I’ve been waiting to see if my child will just grow out of their bad sleep habits… Is that possible?